AiGentMaster/TixelCheckAndroid/README.md

 - **No Notifications**: Ensure notifications are enabled for TixelCheck in system settings
 - **App Not Running in Background**: Disable battery optimization for TixelCheck
 - **Alarms Not Working**: Some Android manufacturers (Xiaomi, Huawei, etc.) have aggressive battery management - add TixelCheck to protected apps list
-- **Build Errors**: Make sure you've added the actual Gradle wrapper JAR file as described in the building instructions
+- **Build Errors**: Make sure you've regenerated the Gradle wrapper as described in the building instructions

+## Recent Fixes

+- Updated GitHub Actions workflow with latest action versions
+- Updated Gradle to version 7.4 for better compatibility
+- Updated Android Gradle Plugin to version 7.2.2
+- Fixed build configuration for modern Android development

 ## License